microsoft/vscode-eslint/README.md

   ```
 - `eslint.run` - run the linter `onSave` or `onType`, default is `onType`.
 - `eslint.autoFixOnSave` - enables auto fix on save.
 Please note auto fix on save is only available if VS Code's `files.autoSave` is either `off`, `onFocusChange` or `onWindowChange`.
 It will not work with `afterDelay`.
+- `eslint.hideAutoFixedIssues` - don't show issues that will be fixed by `eslint.autoFixOnSave` on the next save.
 - `eslint.quiet` - ignore warnings.
 - `eslint.runtime` - use this setting to set the path of the node runtime to run ESLint under.
 - `eslint.nodePath` - use this setting if an installed ESLint package can't be detected, for example `/myGlobalNodePackages/node_modules`.